 The process of setting up a legal entity in Turkey is intimidating but not too complicated, though I have found that there are less support structures here than there are in the US.
 More and more though I’m seeing financing and training programs designed specifically for women to encourage them to start their own enterprises.
 What I’d like to see even more of is support, financing and legislation that makes it easier to start small businesses, not just larger corporations.

-Turquoise Poppy started out as a personal blog.
+It started out as a personal blog – Turquoise Poppy – which is about allowing your circumstances to guide your path while staying true to your inner compass.
 I wrote about my experiences in Turkey and how I was trying different entrepreneurial projects like Citara’s and Behind the Bazaar.
 About a year ago I participated in a virtual conversation with nine other women about our experiences as hybridized global citizens and I realized that what I’ve been doing all along my own professional journey was coaxing others along theirs.
 I named my blog for the turquoise of Turkey and the native poppies of California and explained that blooming where you’re planted is about always finding a way to make your situation workable despite any compromised circumstances.

 Holding up the mirror for people to see their own vision of themselves.
 When people come to me for guidance they usually have a list of things they are trying to achieve, or at least a list of what’s not working that they want to change.
 Wherever our natural-born talent comes from, I have come to recognize that mine is about taking that list of things my clients give me and handing it back to them as a list of what’s possible.
 It gives me great joy to see people I’ve worked with create amazing projects that are meaningful, fulfilling and viable – I believe when we do that we’re doing our best work in the world and the world benefits immensely.
 This is the whole idea behind building one’s global niche.